Pompano Fishing in Sarasota: Best Time, Where & How

 How to Catch Pompano in Sarasota

-- Look for fish 'skipping' in the boat wake in the ICW channels
+- Look for 'skipping' fish in the boat wake to identify active schools.

 Where to Find Pompano